Symmetry protected gapless $Z_2$ spin liquids: Criteria for symmetry protected gapless spin liquids

+Now consider a lattice with $N$=~odd number of lattice sites with one half-integer spin-$S$ on each site, such as a odd by odd square lattice on FIG. \ref{fig:square}.
+Since the number of both positive and negative energy eigenstates is $2NS$=~odd, and each energy level is at least two-fold degenerate, there must be (at least) two degenerate zero-energy eigenstates in the single-spinon spectrum.
+Therefore at mean-field level, the spinon/parton ground state must have at least 2-fold degeneracy.

-The above argument can be easily generalized to interacting spinon Hamiltonian (\ref{nambu basis}) on $N$=odd lattice.
-Since many-spinon ground state $\dket{\text{spinon}}$ have conserved particle number $\expval{\hat F}=NS$=odd, two reflections $\bss$ and $R_x$ anticommute on the many-body ground state, leading to at least 2-fold degeneracy.
-However, there are some subtlety to define a $Z_2$ spin liquid with $N$=odd half-integer spins, where the physical many-spin ground state contains an odd number of spinons and must be at least 2-fold degenerate due to Kramers theorem.
-Below we put previous intuitive arguments on firmer ground, by using Schmidt decomposition of the many-spinon wavefunction on an infinite cylinder\cite{Watanabe2015}.
+The above argument can be easily generalized to interacting parton/spinon Hamiltonian (\ref{nambu basis}) on an $N$=~odd lattice.
+Since in the Nambu basis, the many-body ground state $\dket{\Psi_{\text{parton}}}$ has a conserved particle number ${\hat F}=2NS$=~odd, two mirror reflections $\hat U_\bss$ and $\hat U_{R_x}$ anticommute on the many-body ground state as shown in (\ref{proj symm:nambu spinon}), leading to at least 2-fold degeneracy.
+However, there are some subtlety in defining a \ztsl~with $N$=odd half-integer spins, where the physical many-spin ground state contains an odd number of spinons and must be at least 2-fold degenerate due to Kramers theorem.
+Below we put previous intuitive arguments on a firmer ground, by using Schmidt decomposition of the many-spinon ground state on an infinite cylinder\cite{Watanabe2015}.